Small pair of glasses indicating reading time

 Winnie Bechmann Eriksen is head nurse and has overall responsibility for SupplyAID at Anesthesia and Surgery NORD, Brain and Spine Surgery Department NORD 3.
 She also participates in coordinating data meetings between clinicians, supply and innovation.

-– In general, SupplyAID is a huge help in everyday life, because those who control the system know what they are doing.
-And as Ane says, we are not trained for that.
-What can be challenging is the product knowledge, so it requires close cooperation between the product team and the nurses.
-And here, for example, Ane can help with market research, in which case the nurse's specialist knowledge cannot be dispensed with, she says.
+– Overall, SupplyAID is a huge help in our day-to-day work because the people who manage the system know what they’re doing.
+And as Ane says, that’s not something we’re trained to do.
+The real challenge lies in product knowledge, which is why close collaboration between the product team and the nurses is essential.
+Here, for example, Ane can help scout the market, and in that way, the nurse’s specialized knowledge is indispensable, she says.

 – The new system has brought a new professional group into our department.
 It has required getting used to on both sides.
 But it is a dynamic collaboration that develops the better we get to know each other.